denishdholaria/bijmantra/COMMERCIAL_LICENSE.md

 - Organization name and website
 - Country of headquarters
+- Annual revenue (for agro-company tier determination)
-- Intended commercial use (SaaS, resale, bundling, etc.)
+- Intended use (internal breeding, SaaS, resale, bundling, etc.)
 - Estimated annual revenue from Bijmantra-related activities
-- Timeline for commercial launch
+- Timeline for deployment

 ### Step 3: Review and Agreement

 - We'll review your application within 5 business days
 - If approved, we'll send a Commercial License Agreement
-- License is effective upon signing and payment of minimum fee
+- License is effective upon signing and payment

 ---

 ## Frequently Asked Questions

+### Q: We're a large seed company but only use it internally.
+Do we need a license?

+**A**: Yes.
+For-profit agricultural companies with over $1M annual revenue require a Commercial License for ANY use, including internal breeding operations.
+This is because the varieties you develop using Bijmantra generate commercial value.

 ### Q: Can I try before committing to a commercial license?

 **A**: Yes!
 You have a 90-day evaluation period for commercial use.
-After 90 days, you must either obtain a license or cease commercial activities.
+For-profit agro-companies have 180 days for internal evaluation.

 ### Q: What if my revenue is less than the minimum fee?

 **A**: The minimum annual fee of $1,000 applies regardless of revenue.
 This ensures serious commercial intent and covers administrative costs.

+### Q: We're a university with a large endowment.
+Must we pay?

+**A**: No, academic use is free.
+However, well-funded institutions are strongly encouraged to make voluntary donations to support continued development.
+Your donation helps ensure Bijmantra remains available for students and researchers worldwide.

 ### Q: Can I negotiate custom terms?